Sykpen/timer/README.md

 # Timer module.
 Read this before using!!!

-task1 folder - for the usage inside react applications
+react folder - for the usage inside react applications

 ## React: